Exclusively for sale direct from owner via Creative Property Marketing!

 Character throughout is evident by way of beamed ceilings, thick walls, cosy corners, inclined ceilings and a slightly quirky layout associated with all properties of this age.

 Vistas: From the pool and pool terrace the views are outstanding, taking in the entire, El Torcal Mountain range and surrounding countryside.
 The vistas change colour with the seasons; from deep green in Winter to multicoloured (with wild flowers and almond blossom in Spring), golden in Summer and green with copper tones in Autumn.

-The property is located just moments by car from the tiny hamlet centre of Barranco del Sol where there is a plaza with play area for children, a small bar (the front room and front terrace of a home located on the plaza) and from here, a few minutes drive into Almogia village where all amenities required for every day living are to be found.
+The property is located just moments by car from the tiny hamlet centre of Barranco del Sol where there is a plaza with play area for children.
+Then 5 minutes walk from the property is a small bar (situated in the front room and front terrace of a family home) which is rather charming!
+The village of Almogia is 20 minutes drive away where all amenities required for every day living are to be found.

 Main house (150M2)

 ♦ You enter into a spacious courtyard that has two entrances into the property, one via the kitchen and another into the dining room.
 The property is L shaped and wraps around the courtyard that is completely private from visiting guests.

 ♦ Andalucian style kitchen with recently fitted new oven that connects externally to the courtyard for alfresco dining or inside via a hallway into the formal dining room into the rest of the accommodation.